 Faith is a gift of grace that is given by the mercy and pleasure of

 God, so that no one may boast.
-Apart from the intervention of God,
+Apart from drawing of God,

 humanity cannot choose of his own accord to worship God and pursue

-righteousness (Rom 3; Eph 2:1-3).
+righteousness (John 6:44, Rom 3; Eph 2:1-3).
 God’s sovereignty in salvation is comprehensive: from first to last, all of salvation is the work of God.
-Therefore, as we search Christ's teachings and the rest of the Scriptures we find ourselves situated in the reformed tradition alongside men of today like David Platt, RC Sproul, Al Mohler, John Piper, and men of old like Charles Spurgeon, Martin Luther, Jonathan Edwards, and Augustine to name a few.
+Therefore, as we search Christ's teachings and the rest of the Scriptures we find ourselves situated in the reformed tradition alongside men of today like David Platt, RC Sproul, Al Mohler, John Piper, men of old like Charles Spurgeon, Martin Luther, Jonathan Edwards, Augustine, and primarily the very words of Jesus, Paul, Peter, etc. Again, simultaneously it is mankind's responsibility to personally call upon the name of the Lord in repentance, surrender, and obedience unto salvation (John 3:16, Rom 10:13).
+Humans are morally culpable.
+In other words, we refuse to rip out/discard any portion of Scripture just because we do not understand them.
+We are neither "Calvinist" nor "Arminian".
+We are neither "Puppets" nor "Self-determinists".
+We are Biblicists.

 MAN'S INHERITANCE THROUGH THE GOSPEL